zio/zio-dynamodb/docs/guides/data-modelling.md

 This limitation is something to be aware of when designing your models.
 In practice however this limitation can be overcome by using nested case classes and in the case of deeply nested hierarchies, by using product and sum types (see section below).

 ## Deep OO Style hierarchies are not supported - modelling data using Product and Sum Types
-Deep Object Oriented like hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported - again this is a limitation of ZIO Schema - however these limitations can be overcome by using product and types.
+Deep Object-Oriented like hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported - again this is a limitation of ZIO Schema - however these limitations can be overcome by using product and types rather than inheritance.

 ```scala